 Potassium polyacrylate granules will expand to many times their original volume, then contract and repeatedly expand based on the water available.
 This action forces soil particles apart, increasing aeration-the key element required to prevent root rot.
 Once the granules reach their maximum absorption, excess water is allowed to move deeper into the soil profile.
 This combination of idea water availability and good aeration promotes faster plant growth and minimizes the potential for root rot.

 Is potassium suitable for only one type of soil?

 No, it provides benefits to all soil types.
-Soil particle in sandy soils are relatively large and have poor water-holding capability.
+Soil particles in sandy soils are relatively large and have the poor water-holding capability.
 Potassium polyacrylate holds water, preventing it from moving past plant roots where it is needed most.
 Clay soils, which are more compacted, benefit from the increased aeration created as Potassium polyacrylate expands and contracts, which increases oxygen levels and water percolation.